dgleba/listo429c/README-notes-listo429c.md

     WHERE doc ->> 'title' is not null  -- need ->> operator to make it text ORDER BY doc->'updatedAt' desc;

+Query.

+    select
+          doc -> 'title' as title,
+          doc -> 'body' as body,
+          doc -> 'statusfld' as statusfld,
+          doc -> '_id' as _id
+    from post445gtbl
+    WHERE doc ->> 'rtype' is not null  -- need ->> operator to make it text ORDER BY doc->>'_id' desc;

+Query.

+    select
+          doc -> 'title' as title,
+          doc -> 'body' as body,
+          doc -> 'statusfld' as statusfld,
+          doc -> '_id' as _id,
+          doc -> 'rtype' as rectype
+    from post445gtbl
+    WHERE doc ->> 'rtype' = 'mlist'  -- need ->> operator to make it text ORDER BY doc->>'_id' desc;

 _____________

+docker-compose restart pgcouch429